Premier League news: Alex Iwobi earns third Everton start against Bournemouth | Goal.com

 Against the Cherries, he has made his way into the starting XI as Everton chase their first away win in the English top-flight this term.

-They are eighth in the log with seven points after four outings, and a home tie versus Sheffield United await them after this fixture against Eddie Howe’s team.
+They are eighth in the log with seven points after four outings, and a home tie against Sheffield United await them after this fixture against Eddie Howe’s team.

 The former Arsenal man was first handed a starter’s role in the Toffees’ 4-2 triumph over Lincoln City in the League Cup, three weeks after completing a £40 million move to Goodison Park.